nasirlukman/nasirlukman.github.io/_posts/2021-08-01-Earthquake-Playthrough-01.md

         {% include figure.liquid
             path="/img/Earthquake_Playthrough_01_files/Earthquake_Playthrough_01_26_0.png"
             class="img-fluid rounded"
-            alt=Image of an enhanced cross-sectional scatter plot showing earthquake locations with colors representing magnitude.
+            alt="Image of an enhanced cross-sectional scatter plot showing earthquake locations with colors representing magnitude.
 The x-axis shows distance along the section line, and the y-axis shows earthquake depth.
 Point size is also scaled by magnitude.
 This visualization highlights the distribution of earthquake sizes along the subduction interface."
         %}
     </div>
 </div>